Receding gums: What to do?

 It is always recommended that you consult with a dental professional if you suffer from gum recession.
 There you will get the correct diagnosis and tips to avoid the development of the problem.

-If you have an inflammation in your gums, it must be treated by a dental professional.
+If you have an inflammation in your gums or gingivitis, it must be treated by a dental professional.
 In the case of periodontitis, the dentist has to remove tartar and inflammatory tissue.

 With correct treatment and better dental hygiene, the prognosis is good.
 Use a soft toothbrush and a light hand when brushing.